 How to Reduce the Bitterness

 To reduce the bitterness of eggplant, cut it to the size and shape you want and soak it for about an hour in a light salt water mixture.
 This will draw out the bitter flavor and lightly season it before you cook it.
-If you have a large or older eggplant soak it for about 2 hours.
+If you have a large or older eggplant soak it for about two hours.

 Grilling eggplant adds a great smoky flavor.
 Eggplant quickly and easily absorbs the flavors it comes in contact with so watch how you season and cook it.
 To begin with, eggplant will start turning brown the second it is cut.
-While this won't affect the flavor it does change the appearance so wait until the last second to cut it.
+While this won't affect the flavor, it does change the appearance so wait until the last second to cut it.
 For grilling, it is best to cut small eggplants lengthwise into halves or quarters depending on the size.
 Larger eggplants should be cut crosswise to a thickness of about 3/4 inch.
 Now, lightly brush with oil and season to your liking.
 Eggplant can absorb a lot for liquid so go easy on the oil or you'll end up with an oily sponge.
 Don't be afraid to add strong flavors to eggplant, especially if you are going to be adding it to another dish.

 Finally, grill eggplant pieces for about 8 to 10 minutes turning occasionally.
 Eggplant usually holds together well on the grill so don't be too worried about it falling apart.
 The heat should be medium-high and remove the eggplant when it is well browned and tender.